MinecraftForge/Documentation/docs/animation/armature.md

 ```

-- loop: whether or not the parameter value can continue increasing and the animation loops, or if it stops at the ending state
+- loop: if true, the animation will wrap around when the parameter value goes above 1, if not it'll just clamp at the final state.

 ### Joint Clips
 Each `joint_clip` is a set of variables to change for a joint.
 The `type` attribute is currently ignored, but must be `"uniform"`.

-`samples` defines what value the animation will take on, and its interpretation depends on the value of `interpolation`.
+`samples` defines what value the animation will take on (think of keyframes in traditional animation), and its interpretation depends on the value of `interpolation`.

 `interpolation` can be one of the following:

  - nearest - if value < 0.5 use the first sample, else the second sample.
 Useful for static variables if only given one value
- - linear - linearly interpolate between samples
+ - linear - linearly interpolate between samples.
+Time between samples is 1 / number of samples.

 `variable` can be one of the following: